GA-Dallas/The_FERN_Stack/README.md

 ### Finish Login Button

-Now we can set up our login component to call the `handleLogin` method from props
+Now we can set up our login component to call the `handleLogin` method from props.

 Here's the code: